trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 2. Exactly one solution (i.e. when there is just one intersection)
 3. Infinitely many solutions (i.e. when the planes are parallel to each other and touching)

 Linear equations given by equation 2.3. is an example that a linear regression solves.
+We will see more on this later.
+Picture a table of values, our dataset.
+These would be our $x_i$.
+Each row is an observation and a single equation with $x_i$ variables.
+The output variable is $b_i$.
+When we solve the linear regression, we are in fact solving a system of linear equations (corresponding to $m$ observations) and find $a_i$ that satisfy this system.

 For a systematic approach to solving systems of linear equations, we introduce a useful compact notation.
 Let's start with an example.
 Consider the following system of equations we have already seen in equation 2.8 above.
 We can represent these as follows:
 $$